shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

 ## Port Forwarding - Exposing Local Service to the Public

 A local IP address, obviously, isn't visible outside the local network.
-To fix the problem, it's usually necessary to log on to your modem/router as admin and configure what's known as a port forwarding.
+To fix the problem, it's generally required to log on to your modem/router as admin and configure what's known as port forwarding.
 From then on, instead of using ```http://localipaddress:port``` locally, we can call ```http://publicipaddress:port``` over the internet and the request will be directed to the same place.

 In case you don't have admin control over your modem (which is unfortunately true in my case), [Webhook Relay](https://webhookrelay.com/) can be helpful although its free tier only supports up to 150 "relays" per month.

-**Milestone**: now you can use the link ```http://publicipaddress:port/hooks/pictrl?action=play``` on any device on the internet to control your video player.
+**Milestone**: now you can use the link ```http://publicipaddress:port/hooks/pictrl?action=play``` on any device that's connected to the internet to control your video player.

 ## Dynamic DNS - Your Raspberry Pi's Permanent Domain Name

-For most home internet users, chances are that tier public IP addresses aren't static.
-With each reboot of the modem, a new IP address will be assigned which makes it annoying when you are looking for a more permanent solution.
+For most internet users at home, chances are that their public IP addresses aren't static.
+With each reboot of the modem, a new address will be assigned by the ISP which makes it annoying if you are looking for a more permanent solution.
 Don't worry - dynamic DNS services such as FreeDNS can come to the rescue.
-These services essentially maintain a list that maps domain (or subdomain) names to IP addresses, and each user tells them to update the list whenever the IP address changes.
-To do this, run the following command at Raspberry Pi's startup:
+These services essentially maintain a list that maps the domain (or subdomain) names to their corresponding IP addresses, and each user tells them to update the list whenever the IP address changes.
+To automate this, run the following command at Raspberry Pi's startup:
 ```bash
 wget https://freedns.afraid.org/dynamic/update.php?[yourtokenhere]
 ```